pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 ### Default Impls

-Traits can provide default implementations for their functions and methods.
+Traits can provide default impls for their functions and methods.

 ```rust
 trait Trait {